salilshankar/trackit/docs/api/search_assets.md

+---
 title: Search Assets
-description: Retrieve a list of assets, optionally filtered by status (Issued/Returned) and sorted by the most recent update time.
+description: Retrieve a list of assets with optional status filtering and sorting by last updated time.
+---

 Overview
-Use this endpoint to list assets with optional filtering by their issuance/return status and sorting by last updated time.
-The last updated time is defined internally as COALESCE(returned_at, issued_at), meaning returned_at if present, otherwise issued_at.
-By default, results are returned with the most recently updated assets first.
+Use this endpoint to list assets, optionally filtering by their lifecycle status and sorting by a computed "last updated" timestamp.
+The last updated value is defined as COALESCE(returned_at, issued_at), meaning returned assets use their returned_at timestamp, while currently issued assets use issued_at.
+Results are returned as an array of asset objects.

-- When status=Issued, only assets that have not been returned yet are included.
-- When status=Returned, only assets that have been returned are included.
+- Results are not paginated; all matching assets are returned.
-- If status is omitted or any other value, no status filter is applied.
+- Filtering by status is case-sensitive.
-- Sorting is descending by default; specify sort=asc for ascending order.
+- Sorting order is case-insensitive, defaulting to descending.

-HTTP Method
+HTTP method
 - GET

 Endpoint